The Salvation Army: Books and magazines

-Public Views
+Public views

 In 1994, the Chronicle of Philanthropy, an industry publication, released the results of the largest study of charitable and non-profit organisation popularity and credibility.
 The study showed that The Salvation Army was ranked as the 4th "most popular charity/non-profit in America" of over 100 charities researched, with 47% of Americans over the age of 12 choosing 'Love' and 'Like A Lot' for The Salvation Army.

 Honours

-General Bramwell Booth instituted the Order of the Founder on 20 August 1917 and the first awards were made in 1920 to one Soldier and 15 Officers.
+General Bramwell Booth instituted the Order of the Founder on 20 August 1917.
+The first awards were made in 1920 to one Soldier and 15 Officers.
 General George Carpenter founded the Order of Distinguished Auxiliary Service in 1941 to express the Salvation Army's gratitude for service given to the organisation by non-Salvationists.

 Controversies

-Stance on LGBT issues
+Stance on LGBT rights

 Because the Salvation Army is a church, Title VII of the U.S. Civil Rights Act of 1964 allows it to inquire into people's religious beliefs in its hiring practices.
-The Salvation Army states that it does not "discriminate against hiring gays and lesbians for the majority of its roughly 55,000 jobs," but historically it has supported legislation which would allow it to deny employment and federally-funded services to lesbian, gay, bisexual, and transgender (LGBT) individuals.
+The Salvation Army states that it does not "discriminate against hiring gays and lesbians for the majority of its roughly 55,000 jobs," but has historically supported legislation which would allow it to deny employment and federally-funded services to LGBT individuals.

 In 1986, The Salvation Army campaigned throughout New Zealand against the Homosexual Law Reform Act 1986, which decriminalised homosexuality.
-In 2006, the Army released a statement regretting the ill feelings that persisted following this activity.
+In 2006, the Army released a statement regretting the ill feelings that persisted following its activity.
 It stated in part "We do understand though that The Salvation Army's official opposition to the Reform Bill was deeply hurtful to many, and are distressed that ill-feeling still troubles our relationship with segments of the gay community.
 We regret any hurt that may remain from that turbulent time and our present hope is to rebuild bridges of understanding and dialogue between our movement and the gay community."

 In 1997, the city of San Francisco enacted a law requiring all companies doing business with the city government to extend domestic benefits to same-sex partners of employees.
-In refusing to do so, the Salvation Army declined a US $3.5million contract.
+In refusing to do so, the Salvation Army declined a US$3.5 million contract.
 In 2001, the Salvation Army pressed the Bush Administration to exempt it and other religious groups from anti-discrimination legislation which it felt infringed on the organisation's religious freedoms.
 This request was denied, and was sharply rebuked by David Smith, then-spokesperson for the Human Rights Campaign.
 "Gays and lesbians are taxpayers, too," said Smith.
 "Their money should not be used by religious groups to fund discriminatory practices against them."

 In February 2000, the Salvation Army in the United Kingdom publicly opposed the repeal of Section 28 of the Local Government Act 1988, which prevented local authorities from "intentionally promot[ing] homosexuality".